 When applying for a startup development loan, you might already have a structure on the site.
 Lenders might put a lien on the property to secure repayment obligations.
-Other funding opportunities for also include a comprehensive approach providing on and off balance sheet solutions.
-Development loans include non-recourse and recourse financing.
+Other funding opportunities can also include a comprehensive approach providing on and off balance sheet solutions.
 Just like any other real estate investment, lenders will make some considerations such as:

 - the viability of funding a development project such as it’s location and existing infrastructure